mo65535/install-on-CN/README.md

 #### Note:
-Either log out and back in for this change to take effect, or paste that line into the shell and run it.
+Either log out and back in for this change to take effect, or paste that `setenv ` command into the shell and run it.

 The way the CN machines are configured, their login scripts will add the `~/linux/bin` folder to the end of the PATH.
-This means that, for instance, `/usr/bin/python` will be found before `~/linux/bin/python`, so the wrong version is launched when `python` is typed in the terminal.
+This means that `/usr/bin/python` will be found before `~/linux/bin/python`, so the wrong version is launched when `python` is typed in the terminal.

 Now that this line has been added to `~/.cshrc_linux`, `~/linux/bin` will appear before other entries that the system adds to the path.
 So